Bronze inkwell from the beginning of the 20th century

 Description

-Bronze inkwell from the early 20th century resting on a double round marble base, the lower part made of black marble with a shaped edge, and the upper part in Alpi green.
+Bronze inkwill from the early 20th century resting on a double round marble base, the lower part made of black marble with a shaped edge, and the upper part in Alpi green.
 Decorated with grapes, mustaches, and bull heads.
-The lid is topped with a figure of an angel embracing a lion, connected to the inkwell's mouth by a base adorned with floral garlands and human masks.
+The lid is topped with a figure of an angel embracing a lion, connected to the inkwill's mouth by a base adorned with floral garlands and human masks.
 The glass is missing.
 In excellent condition.

 Prestigious antique furniture and accessories can be an excellent idea for decorating our interiors.
-Currently, there is a growing number of enthusiasts of high-quality vintage items that possess a distinct character and soul.
+Currently, there is a growing number of enthusiasts of high-quality vintage products that possess a distinct character and soul.
 This is a nod to history, craftsmanship, and the creation of classic and timeless furniture.
 There are many different styles in antique furniture, each with its own distinctive features.

 Empire-style furniture and accessories date from the late 18th to early 19th century.
 Everything was influenced by Napoleon’s reign, which imposed a strong resemblance to Roman and Greek decorative motifs.